 Every year around 450 children in the UK are diagnosed with a brain tumour.
-On average, children in the UK wait up to three times longer for a brain tumour diagnosis than those in other developed countries.
+On average, children in the UK wait up to three times longer for a brain tumour diagnosis than those in other countries.

-This can make long-term survivors up to ten times more likely to suffer disability.
+This can make long-term survivors up to ten times more likely to become disabled.
 We need to improve our understanding of childhood brain tumours.

 The CBTRC performs pioneering research into genetic abnormalities of brain tumours, novel imaging techniques and drug delivery.
 It also excels in diagnosis, innovative treatment and raising awareness.
 Additional funding will enable further crucial advances to be made into understanding the cause, nature, treatment and outcomes of childhood brain tumours.

 The CBTRC is dedicated to improving the lives of young brain tumour sufferers and their families worldwide.
 So far, funding for the Centre from the Impact Campaign has: